MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-state.md

 - **Azure Cosmos DB partitioned storage** connects to a partitioned Cosmos DB NoSQL database.

 >[!IMPORTANT]
 > The _Cosmos DB storage_ class has been deprecated.
-Containers created with CosmosDbStorage had no partition key set, so the default was '/_partitionKey'.
+Containers originally created with CosmosDbStorage had no partition key set, and were given the default partition key of '/_partitionKey'.
 > Containers created with _Cosmos DB storage_ can be used with _Cosmos DB partitioned storage_.
 Read [Partitioning in Azure Cosmos DB](https://aka.ms/azure-cosmosdb-partitioning-overview) for more information.
 > Also note that, unlike the legacy Cosmos DB storage, the Cosmos DB partitioned storage does not automatically create a database within your Cosmos DB account.
-When you create a new database, Cosmos DB creates a container within your database automatically.
+You need to [create a new database manually](https://docs.microsoft.com/en-us/azure/cosmos-db/create-cosmosdb-resources-portal), but skip manually creating a container; _CosmosDbPartitionedStorage_ will create the container for you.

 For instructions on how to connect to other storage options, see [write directly to storage](bot-builder-howto-v4-storage.md).